French Green Beans

-If you are not familiar with this french cuisine technique, it simply means using lemon juice, or water, to unstick all the cooking fat from the pan to create the most simple and tasty juice.
+If you are not familiar with this french cuisine technique, it simply means pouring lemon juice or water into the pan over medium heat to unstick all the cooking fat from the pan to create the most simple and tasty juice.

 Of course, seasoning is the key to any side dish, salt, pepper and if you really want to make this a classic french dish, add fresh chopped parsley just before serving!

 Follow all these steps, and you will achieve the most simple, fancy yet, keto green beans recipe.